 Because amputations are permanent, your potential non-economic damages require careful consideration.
 Unlike your medical expenses or lost income, non-economic damages are more difficult to calculate since they are not reflected in a bill or invoice.
 Your non-economic damages are subjective in nature, but that doesn’t mean that they aren’t real.
 If you’ve suffered an amputation, you may be entitled to compensation for the following:

 Non-economic damages are very difficult for non-lawyers to prove and often challenged by the insurance companies.
 An experienced amputation lawyer will know how to document your claim and prove your non-economic damages so that you can get the compensation you need to rebuild your life.

 Firm founder, P. Ryan Banafshe, represented a motorcyclist who lost his leg and suffered other serious injuries after a collision with a utility truck.
 With evidence such as the fact the man had the right of way, the California Court awarded him and his family almost $24 million dollars in damages in March 2021.

 If you have lost a limb in an accident at work, you may be eligible for compensation from your employer.
 If you are unable to work due to a traumatic amputation injury, you may be eligible for compensation for future lost wages.
-If someone else is at fault for your dismemberment injury, contact a Los Angeles amputation attorney at Banafshe Law Firm, PC, at 800-789-8840.
+If someone else is at fault for your dismemberment injury, contact an amputation attorney at Banafshe Law Firm, PC, at 800-789-8840.

 "Maximized my outcome.
 Was calm patient responsive and professional.
 Ryan is the best of the best and I recommend him highly."